CloudStationTeam/docs/source/deployment.md

       3. Configure NGINX with nginx.conf
       4. Configure systemctl to automatically run Daphne as a service(daphne.service)
       5. Download redis and start running redis in a docker container
-10. In your web browser, go to your EC2 instance's DNS address (ec2-xx-xx-xxx-xxx.us-west-1.compute.amazonaws.com) and you should see the CloudStation website.
+10. In your web browser, go to your EC2 instance's DNS address (ec2-xx-xx-xxx-xxx.us-west-1.compute.amazonaws.com) and you should see the CloudStation website. \
+Note that if it didn't work, reload the server by reload_server.sh.